abyala/advent-2017-clojure/README.md

   I might extend this further; perhaps each value in the action-map can support an optional filter, such that `jnz` and `jgz` could both use a common function, but with an optional filter to decide if the branch should be taken.
   That could also work with some of the earlier channel work.

+* Day 24
+  * The hardest part of this was figuring out the mix of `concat`, `cons`, and `merge` in `find-paths`.
+  If a path is defined as a vector of points, and a point is a 2-element vector, then the possible paths from a source is a list of a vector of vectors.
+  * What also made this hard was making sure I got the intermediate bridges.
+So if I have a bridge `0/1--10/1` and I add `9/10` to the end, the instructions said to keep both `0/1--10/1` and `0/1--10/1--9/10` in the list of possible bridges.
+It's a simple `cons`, but again it was hard to get the grouping sizes right.
+And then when all was said and done, it was entirely unnecessary, since an intermediate bridge will neither be stronger than nor longer than an extension.
+Oh well -- it was a learning experience!